azsk/ADOScanner-docs/01-Setup and Getting started/Readme.md

 ```Powershell
 Set-AzSKADOUserPreference -OutputFolderPath '<Custom folder path>'
 ```
-The location to scan report can be reset to default using command below:
+The location to save scan report can be reset to default using command below:
 ```Powershell
 Set-AzSKADOUserPreference -ResetOutputFolderPath
 ```